AgFeather/CodeCompletion/README.md

 ## DNN
 Implementation a MLP model to compare the performance.

+## RNN
+sequence of token dataset is a time-sequence structure, so the basic idea is input the embedding token sequence to a RNN model.

 ## CNN+LSTM
 This is the main structure of this system.
 Using CNN to extract the feature of a sequence of tokens(just like a sentence in NLP), the output of CNN is a featrue representation vector of several contious tokens.